CharSiu8/data_auditor/README.md

 Privacy-first EDA for regulated and sensitive data

-- NOT PII/SPI/HIPPA/GDOR Compliant yet. see Notes on Complaince section.
+- NOT PII/SPI/HIPPA/GDOR Compliant yet. see Notes on Compliance section.

 All Rights Reserved - Only Recruiters, Employers, and those who request access are permitted to use/test
 ## Quick Start